-Air conditioners are typically installed on concrete pads.
-As time passes, the pad could crack, shift or sink.
-This can cause malfunctions and even premature replacement.
-Let’s review some of the problems that can happen and how to repair an air conditioner that isn’t level.
+Air conditioners are usually installed on concrete pads.
+Over time, the pad can crack, shift or sink.
+This can result in breakdowns and even premature failure.
+Let’s discuss some of the problems that can happen and how to repair an air conditioner that isn’t level.

 - Compressor damage because of grinding parts.

 - Higher energy bills due to less efficient cooling.